ninjaas/changeMyGovernment/README.md

 changemygovt
 ============

 Lets fix our Governments.
-Make it Open.
+Make it Open and agile.
+No age old tools and processes anymore.
+If we are agile, we can improve faster, adopt better tools and processes.
+Agree?

+**We need:**
+Rapid innovation at govt level.
+We need entrepreneurs to run and envision our govt system and processes.
+Lets replace them all with hackers, great minds and entrepreneurs.
+So should our systems should function like Corporates?
+Think.
+Think different.
+These are things we are also thinking hard... ... ...

+**How to fix a lot of things:**
 Every activity should get logged and be seen by general public.
-Lets save tax payers money and be used in the right directions.
+Lets save tax payers money and visionaries think to use them in the right direction.

 **Idea:** Open Source collaborated Govt System: Fix and change my govt.
 Fix things in our system often.